pazu1/Simple-Kanban.xyz/README.md

 But the site does work and you can totally use it.
 Just keep in mind that no warranty is provided.

 Unlike other similar sites, Simple-Kanban requires no signing in to use.
-Authorization is done by storing user information in a JSON Web Token cookie.
+Authorization is done with a JSON Web Token, which is stored as a cookie.

 Text is encrypted on the client side, so no essential information about your projects is ever stored in plain-text on the server.